Last Updated: 30/08/2021

 - Routine vaccines (used in most NZ routine programmes, particularly in children)

 - Recommended vaccines (before travelling to particular countries or areas)

 - Required vaccines (by the International Health Regulations for travel to certain countries)

-Please note this list is taken from the World health organisation website1 and therefore may differ depending on each countries immunisation programme.
+Please note this list is taken from the World Health Organisation website1 and therefore may differ depending on each country’s immunisation programme.